Burano Itinerary from Murano Venice

 As the Island starts to gets busier, its time to depart Burano.
 3-4 hours is more than enough to explore this small island and have a meal.

-Burano to Venice Ferry
+How to Get from Burano to Venice

 Return to the ferry terminal and again, purchase a 90 min ticket for €9.50- this time you need to look for ferries to Venice, these should depart around every 15-30 minutes.